Voidixx/Random-Games-Web/README.md

 - Fill out the submission form with a website link

-- Click ""Submit"" and our team will review your game shortly
+- Click "Submit" and our team will review your game shortly